 She was born of a fairy tale by Danish author Hans Christian Andersen, the statue incarnation of the Little Mermaid has watched over Copenhagen’s harbor since 1913.

-Post mermaid we took a detour through the city, next stop food.
+After the walk to the mermaid we took a detour through the city on the walk back, next stop food.

 There are around 60 food stands including fresh fish and meat to gourmet chocolates, exotic spices, porridge, smørrebrød (Danish open sandwiches), fresh fruit, tapas and much more so it’s definitely one to visit when you’re hungry!
 The market is indoors so it’s ideal to visit if the weather isn’t great and i’d recommend Gorm’s pizza these were incredible and the tapas as well as the local smørrebrød just to try something new.